Frequently Asked Questions

 What is authorized and not authorized for inmates to do for a community?

-Inmates under the custody of the Department of Corrections may be assigned to municipalities, counties, other state agencies, or political subdivisions for the purpose of working on projects in the public interest.
-Inmates will not be assigned to projects on other than public property.
+Inmates under the custody of ODOC may be assigned to municipalities, counties, other state agencies, or political subdivisions for the purpose of working on projects in the public interest.
+Inmates will not be assigned to projects on any non-public property.
 The only exception to this would be if it is for the benefit of the public or the exercise of a governmental function.

 What if the inmate escapes from a community corrections center or halfway house?

 Efforts will be made to locate and apprehend the inmate.
 Staff who are certified peace officers may carry a weapon and may participate in the manhunt to apprehend the inmate.
 If an inmate escapes, call the local law enforcement agency first, followed by the facility staff.
 Do not attempt to apprehend the inmate.

 Global Positioning Satellite (GPS)

 What are the objectives of the Global Positioning Satellite (GPS) Surveillance Program?